Weekly Cleaning Schedule

 Download this FREE printable cleaning checklist to organize your weekly cleaning routine!

-I’ve given you an outline of what to include in a weekly house cleaning schedule.
+What to include in a daily house cleaning schedule

-But you might be wondering what cleaning tasks to do every day.
+These cleaning tips can help you to keep a clean home on a weekly basis.
+But you might be wondering what cleaning tasks are worth doing every day.

 - Tidying up throw pillows/blankets in the living room